 - c) Verify by checking the domains included in the state/territory's early learning and developmental guidelines.
-Responses for "other" is optional

-- Social development
+Responses for "other" is optional - Cognition, including language arts and mathematics - Social development d) Describe how the state/territory's early learning and developmental guidelines are implemented in consultation with the educational agency and the State Advisory Council or similar coordinating body.